deepakjois/luarestructure/README.md

 ### String

-A `String` maps a JavaScript string to and from binary encodings.
+A `String` maps a binary byte stream to a Lua string.
 The length can be a constant, taken from a previous field in the parent structure, or encoded using a number type immediately before the string.

-Supported encodings include `'ascii'`, `'utf8'`, `'ucs2'`, `'utf16le'`, `'utf16be'`, and if you also install
+In order to stay compatible with the original Javascript API, the constructor allows an additional argument to specify the encodings (for e.g. `'ascii'`, `'utf8'`, `'ucs2'`, `'utf16le'`, `'utf16be'` etc).
-[iconv-lite](https://nonesuch), many other legacy codecs.
+However, this is only for informational purposes, because strings in Lua are just a series of bytes.
+The consumer code can use this information to do additional processing (before encoding or after decoding) if desired.

 ```lua
 -- fixed length, ascii encoding by default